nino-chavez/signal-dispatch-blog/docs/BLOG_AUTOMATION_USAGE.md

 - Check the issue for a success comment
 - Visit `blog.ninochavez.co` to see your post (wait ~2 min for build)
+- Check your Substack dashboard - the post should appear there too
 - The issue will be closed automatically

 ## Example